Medieval literacy of Bosnia and Herzegovina: Inscriptions

 The text of the tablet tells the story about the act of building a church by Krsmir (also rendered Uskrsimir or Krešimir) and his wife Pavica, which was dedicated to the Archangel Michael.
-The tablet is quadrangle in shape, 68x60x15 cm, and the inscription is carved in form of a quadrangle in Cyrillic script among which five Glagolitic letters can be identified, four E-like letters resembling Ⰵ and a Ⱅ letter alongside a conventional Cyrillic Т.
+The tablet is quadrangle in shape, 68x60x15 centimeters, and the inscription is carved in form of a quadrangle in Bosnian Cyrillic script among which five Glagolitic letters can be identified, four E-like letters resembling letter Ⰵ and a Ⱅ letter alongside a conventional Cyrillic Т.

 It was first noted by a French diplomat at the Bosnia Vilayet.
-Today, tablet is kept at the local museum of the Franciscan friary in the same village where it was found, namely Humac.
+Today, tablet is kept at the local museum of the Humac Franciscan friary in the same village where it was found, namely Humac near Ljubuški.